|

 IS IT SAFE?

-Yes, it is a non-contact and essentially non-desctructive test method because although there is some fading - as is the case whenever an object is illuminated - it is usually less than would be perceptible even if the whole object were exposed to the same degree.
-The faded test area is confined to a 0.3 - 0.4mm spot, or about the width of a pen stroke or textile fibre, and like most museum lighting, the source is IR and UV and filtered and is therefore cold despite the high light flux.
+Yes, it is a non-contact and essentially nondesctructive test method because although there is some fading - as is the case whenever an object is illuminated - it is usually less than would be perceptible even if the whole object were exposed to the same degree.
+The faded test area is confined to a 0.3 - 0.5mm spot, or about the width of a pen stroke or textile fibre, and like most museum lighting, the source is IR and UV and filtered and is therefore cold despite the high light flux.
 It is highly unlikely to have any significant physical effect on polymers like cellulose, protein or paint vehicles.
 HOW RELIABLE IS MICROFADING DATA?
-With any accelerated ageing technique the relationship between what is observed at very high test intensities and what is likely to occur in a particular instance on display is uncertain.
-The correlation is called "reciprocity" and "reciprocity failure" is the term used where the relationship is not one-to-one.
-The evidence so far indicates that reciprocity generally holds reasonably well, but that there are also colourants where it doesn't.
-Nearly all fading data, whether microfading or more conventional studies of surrogate materials in test chambers, is accelerated and suffers from the same kind of uncertainties.
-In spite of this, microfading tells us with much more confidence (and specificity) compared to the rather limited data in the literature whether a dye or pigment is likely to be at serious risk of unacceptable fading within (say) a week, a month, a year, a decade or a century of exhibition. if you like, it is a red, amber or green light rather than a fully quantitative prediction.
+As with any accelerated ageing technique the relationship between what is observed at very high test intensities and what is likely to occur in a particular instance on display is uncertain.
+The correlation is called "reciprocity" and "reciprocity failure" is the term used where, for example the fading resulting from 100 hours exposure to 10,000 lux is not equivalent to 10,000 hours exposure to 100 lux..
+The evidence so far indicates that reciprocity generally holds reasonably well, but that there are also colourants and colourant systems where it may not.
+Nearly all fading data, whether derived from microfading or more conventional accelerated studies of surrogate materials in test chambers, suffer from similar uncertainties.
+The same applies to the BW standards, which also suffer from batch-to-batch variations under MFT conditions (Ford and Korenberg 2023).
+One of the intrinsic limitations of the method is its inability to determine the long-term effect of light exposure on the colour of paper and other organic substrates (like natural fibres) because their discolouration is a complex function of photochemical and long-term thermal reactions some of which are initiated and accelerated by light exposure.
+Microfading only accelerates the photochemical aspect.
+Already age-yellowed paper will bleach in visible light, however it will subsequently re-yellow in storage to a greater extent than it would have if it had not been exhibited.
+The first part of this response is the basis of light-bleaching of paper, which is usually followed by washing to remove reactive radical species generated by the exposure.
+In spite of this, microfading tells us with much more confidence (and specificity) than the limited data in the literature whether a dye or pigment is likely to be at risk of unacceptable fading within (say) a week, a month, a year, a decade or a century of exhibition.
+This is consistent with collection risk management assessments for other hazards afflicting collections.
 For a concise discussion of the relationship between reality and microfading data see Paul Whitmore's 1999 paper.
 To see how the National Museum of Australia uses microading data and the impact the method has had on the museum's operation, click here.
 HOW ARE RESULTS EXPRESSED?
-Microfading results may be expressed as a colour change (DeltaE) for a given cumulative exposure or light-dose (megalux hours) calculated from its spectral change over the test period according to a method defined by the International Commission of Illumination (CIE).
-A set of dyed fabrics developed by the textile industry to rate the lightfastness of dyes - the ISO Blue Wool Fading Standards - are usually employed as internal calibration benchmarks and results may be expressed as a colour change (DeltaE) equivalent to that of the nearest Blue Wool's response under the same conditions.
-A very fugitive dye or pigment might fade more rapidly than ISO Blue Wool 1 for example, in which case great care would be taken to limit exposure.
-A different colourant, equivalent to ISO Blue Wool 3, would be ten times more lightfast and consequently at much less risk of fading.
-For a discussion of ISO Blue Wool Fading Standards and their use in microfade testing see: Ford, B. and Korenberg, C. 2023.
+Microfading results may be expressed as a colour change (DeltaE) for a given cumulative exposure (e.g. megalux hours) calculated from its spectral change over the test period according to a method defined by the International Commission of Illumination (CIE).
+Results may also be expressed as equivalent to the response of nearest BW under the same conditions, or as a Blue Wool Equivalent (BWE) rating in which a colourant midway between BWs 1&2 would have a BWE of 1.5.
+Some quite common colourants, for example in ballpoint and felt pens, fade more rapidly than BW1, literally off the BW scale, For a discussion of ISO Blue Wool Fading Standards and their use in microfade testing see: Ford, B. and C Korenberg, 2023.
 Manufacturing Variations in ISO Blue Wool Fading Standards under Microfading Exposure Conditions.
-Studies in Conservation, DOI: 10.1080/00393630.2023.2184555 pp.1-12 |
+Studies in Conservation, DOI: 10.1080/00393630.2023.2184555 pp.1-12 NOTE The Getty Conservation Institute has produced a booklet on MFT titled Microfading Tester: Light Sensitivity Assessment and Role in Lighting Policy Beltran, Vincent Laudato, Christel Pesme, Sarah K. Freeman, and Mark Benson.
+2021.
+Microfading Tester: Light Sensitivity Assessment and Role in Lighting Policy.
+Guidelines.
+Los Angeles: Getty Conservation Institute. http://hdl.handle.net/10020/gci_pubs_microfading_tester. |